- Aspects Determined as Materiality

 Supplier Assessment for Labor Practices

 Promotion of CSR Activities Together with Business Partners

-Osaka Gas has adopted “CSR Procurement Guidelines” as a way to fulfill its CSR in procurement activities and disclosed that on its website.
-New materials suppliers have been briefed about the Guidelines, before starting business transactions with Osaka Gas.
-Major suppliers are to be asked to reconfirm the content of the Guidelines during an annual CSR survey on them as part of our follow-up efforts.
+The Daigas Group has formulated the Daigas Group Procurement Policy as a way to fulfill its CSR in procurement activities and disclosed it together with the Daigas Group Procurement Policy for Suppliers on Osaka Gas’s website.
+New materials suppliers are briefed about the policies before starting business transaction with the Daigas Group.
+Major suppliers are to be asked to reconfirm the content of the policies during an annual CSR survey as part of our follow-up efforts.

 Activities at overseas business bases

 Based on the “Daigas Group Code of Conduct,” Osaka Gas overseas companies have summarized work rules in an “Employee Handbook,” which each employee receives and companies also ensure that employees gain familiarity with the content.
 Through such efforts, employee awareness grows with respect to human rights, work standards, the environment and anti-corruption measures.

 Daigas Group Procurement Policy

 Procurement Policy in line with the UN Global Compact, etc.